-Requirements for a Federal Requirement Met Comments
+Requirements for a Federal Requirement Comments

-Comprehensive School Safety Plan Requirement
+Comprehensive School Safe ety Req.
+Met

+Plan

-1. Plan is written and developed by
+1. Plan is written and develope

-the Safety Planning Committee.

-The School Safety Planning
+by a School Site Council (SS

+or a safety planning commit tee.

+The school safety planning

-Committee is made up
+committee is made up

-principal/designee, teacher, parent
+principal/designee, teacher,

-of child who attends the school,
+parent of child who attends the e

-classified employee, others.
+school, classified employee,

+others.

-2. Planning committee consulted
+2. SSC/planning committee ivo

-with a representative from a law
+consulted with a representat

-enforcement agency in the writing
+from a law enforcement ager in the writing and development -

-and development of the
+of the comprehensive school u

-comprehensive school safety plan.
+safety plan.

-3. The comprehensive school safety
+3. The comprehensive school

-plan includes, but is not limited
+safety plan includes, but is n ot

-to:
+limited to:

-(a)An assessment of the current
+(a)An assessment of the

-status of school crime at the
+current status of school crim e

-school and at school related functions.
-You may accomplish
+at the school and at school-

+related functions.
+You may

-this by reviewing the following
+accomplish this by reviewing the

-types of information:
+following types of information 1:

 i.
-Reviewed Accountability

-Report Card data
+Reviewed ARC data

 ii.
 Office Referrals

 iii.
-Attendance rates/SARB data
+Attendance rates/SARB

+data

 iv.
-Suspension/Expulsion data
+Suspension/Expulsion da ata

 v.
 Local law enforcement

 juvenile crime data

 vi.
 California Healthy Kids

 Survey data

 vii.
 Property Damage data

+.
 Other:

 x.
 Other:

 (b)An identification of

 appropriate strategies and

 programs that

-provide/maintain a high level
+provide/maintain a high leve 1

 of school safety.

-č

-4. The Site Safety Team committee

-reviewed and addressed, as

-needed, the school's procedures for

-complying with existing laws

-related to school safety:

-a) Child Abuse Reporting

-Procedures (See District Policy)

-b) Suspension/Expulsion

-procedures (See District Policy)

-c) Teacher notification of

-dangerous pupil behavior (See

-District Policy)

-d) Sexual Harassment and

-discrimination policy (See

-District Policy)

-e) Dress Code, including

-prohibition of "gang-related"

-apparel (Insert school dress

-code)

-f) School rules and procedures

-for discipline (See District

-Policy, insert school rules)

-g) Hate crime reporting procedures

-and policies (See District Policy)

-h) A safe and orderly

-environment conducive to

-learning at the school (Insert

-school philosophy, climate and

-prevention plans, including

-Bullying Prevention and

-Response Plans and Protocol)

-i) Procedures for safe ingress and

-egress of pupils, parents, and

-employees from school site

-(insert procedures and/or maps)

-j) Crisis Response Plan Insert

-Disaster procedures, routine and

-emergency, including earthquake

-emergency procedures that

-include:

-i) A school building disaster

-plan

-ii) Drop procedures

-····> D (()

-iii) Protective measures to be

-taken before, during and after

-an earthquake a program to

-ensure that pupils and staff

-are aware of and are trained

-in the earthquake emergency
+4. a) The School Site Council and/or Site Safety Team committee reviewed and addressed, as needed, the school's procedures for complying with existing laws related to school safety: Child Abuse Reporting procedures (See District Policy) b) Suspension/Expulsion procedures (See District Policy) c) Teacher notification of dangerous pupil behavior (See District Policy) Sexual Harassment and Discrimination policy (See District Policy) e) Dress Code , including prohibition of "gang-related" apparel (Insert school dress code) f) School rules and procedures for discipline (See District Policy, insert school rules) Yes Comments for Fed.
+Req. language - that prohibit disorderly conduct, illegal possession of weapons, and the illegal use, possession, distribution, and sale of tobacco, alcohol, and other drugs. g) Hate crime reporting procedures and policies (See District Policy) h) A safe and orderly environment conducive to learning at the school (Insert school philosophy, climate and prevention plans, including Bullying Prevention and Response Plans and Protocol) i) Procedures for safe ingress and egress of pupils, parents, and employees from school site (Insert procedures and/or maps) Yes

+j) Crisis Response Plan Insert Disaster procedures, routine and emergency, including earthquake emergency procedures Earthquake emergency procedures that include: a school building disaster plan drop procedures protective measures to be taken before, during, and after an earthquake a program to ensure that pupils and staff are aware of and are trained in the earthquake emergency Yes

 procedures system.

 5. Verify completion and maintain

 a copy of Crisis Response Plans

 for before and after school

 programs on your campus.

+6. School Site Council (SSC) or

-6. School Site Safety Team
+School Site Safety Team

 communicated the school safety

 plan by inviting the public and

 holding a meeting at the school

 site

 7. Verification that the school

 safety plan was evaluated

-(approved by BOT) at least once a
+(approved by SSC) at least once

-year and revised by March 1 of
+a year and revised by March 1 of

 current year.

-Other Safety Requirements Requirement Met In Progress Not Started Comments 8.
-SJUSD Safety Folders in every classroom with current site updates/health conditions/ verification by teacher completed.
-9. SJUSD Safety Folders in office for every administrator and clerical staff.
-Students with life threatening health conditions listed.
+Req.
+In Not Comments

+Other Safety Requirements Met Progress Started

+8. SJUSD Safety Folders in every

+classroom with current site

+updates/health

+conditions/verification by

+teacher completed.

+9. SJUSD Safety Folders in office

+for every administrator and

+clerical staff.
+Students with life

+threatening health conditions

+listed.
 Care plans on file.
-10. Make Office Staff aware of guidelines on Crisis Response Procedures.